dkarunakaran/carnd-traffic-sign-classifier-p2/README.md

 ```

-Then did the normalisation to make sure he image data has been normalized so that the data has mean zero and equal variance.
+Then did the normalisation to make sure the image data has been normalized so that the data has mean zero and equal variance.
 ```
 #Nomralisation
 X_train = (X_train-X_train.mean())/(np.max(X_train)-np.min(X_train))